 The answer lies in the Sumerian word "a" which has two more meanings in addition to water: "semen", and "progeny"!

 FatherThe word "father" was critical in establishing the Indo-European language family: languages from Sanskrit to English used a common word.
 See How the Word ‘Father’ Unlocked the History of Language.

-However, this explanation misses a very important point, second part of the word which is "tar", used as a suffix.
-The use of "Tar" to construct family words establishes a dynasty.
+However, this explanation, that the word comes probably from the baby sound "ba", misses a very important point for Indo-European languages, the second part of the word which is "tar", used as a suffix.
+The use of "(a)Tar" to construct family words, establishes a dynasty.
 This is where the clue lies for the origin of Indo-European languages.
-TAR is also found in other important words: mother, sister, brother, daughter, but not in son (See Sun Language Theory Proven! for the reason why).
+TAR/TUR is also found in other important words: mother, sister, brother, daughter, but not in son (See Sun Language Theory Proven! for the reason why).

-Etruscan especially, is closest to Indo-European languages, and also has the closest "p" sound.
+Etruscan especially, is known to be closest to Indo-European languages through Latin and was considered by Kretschmer as the pre-Greek language in Ancient Greek.
 See Etruscan civilization founded by migrants from Turkey for more.
-Hence, we can suggest that Indo-European "Patar" is derived from "Apa+Tar" and with a known initial vowel drop in ancient Indo-European languages:
+Hence,we can suggest that Indo-European "Patar" is derived from "Apa+Tar" and with a known initial vowel drop in ancient Indo-European languages:

 Apatar > Patar.
 Sankskrit Pitar, Latin Pater, Greek Pater, English Father, Old Norse Fathir, German Vater are all known derivatives of Patar.
 The initial consonant "P" becomes "V" or "F" in different European languages